HomeofNever/Advanced-Design-Using-Java/BattleShip/readme.md

 ### Windows

-Open the powershell and nevigate to the project root directory
+Open the powershell and navigate to the project root directory

 #### Compile